Canyon Uranium Mine

 Mineral Withdrawal and Valid Existing Rights:

 Canyon Mine is located within the area segregated in 2009 and then ultimately withdrawn in the Northern Arizona Withdrawal process by the Secretary of Interior on January 9, 2012.
-Mining claims at the Canyon Mine were evaluated by U.S. Forest Service mineral examiners with regard to valid existing rights under the 1872 Mining Law, due to the segregation and withdrawal.
+Mining claims at the Canyon Mine were evaluated by U.S. Forest Service mineral examiners with regard to valid existing rights under the 1872 Mining Law.
 This mineral examination, completed on April 18, 2012, confirmed the existence of valid existing rights.

 Canyon Mine Review: